 • Motor/trophic changes like decreased range of motion and trophic skin changes

-While clinical evaluation is crucial, certain diagnostic tests may be used to support the diagnosis of CRPS and rule out other conditions.
+While clinical evaluation is crucial, specific diagnostic tests may be used to support the diagnosis of CRPS and rule out other conditions.
 These tests may include:

 • Blood tests to rule out underlying medical conditions